-The details of the raw data model and the format of the data being transferred from DAQ to offline are under development.
-After the data reduction algorithms of the DAQ have been applied, the DAQ system will aggregate hits from across all detector subsystems into 'time slices' that record all activity in the detector over the duration of the slice (0.6 ms).
+The details of the raw data model and the format of the data being transferred from DAQ to offline need to be defined.
+Currently, experts are considering time slices with aggregated hits from the detector subsystems.
 One of the primary objectives of streaming computing is a holistic reconstruction using all the information from each detector system.
-Understanding biases that might arise from low-level data processing and reduction in the DAQ and prior to archiving the data stream is of fundamental importance, and it is essential to circumvent these biases when feasible.
-DAQ's minimal data reduction and assembly of time slices is designed to deliver the raw data downstream with the minimum possible bias.
+Understanding biases that might arise from low-level data processing and reduction in the DAQ is of fundamental importance, and it is essential to circumvent these biases when feasible.